outfox/fennecs/www/cookbook/staples/3Body.md

 // By adding all attractor relations to all bodies,
 // they all end up in the same Archetype
-// (not strictly necessary, but gains performance) sun1.Add(body1);
+// (not strictly necessary, but limits fragmentation) sun1.Add(body1);
 sun1.AddRelation(sun1, body1);
 sun1.AddRelation(sun2, body2);